npge/npge/README.md

 This command uses `pangenome.bs` and some of files created by PostProcessing.

+## Requirements of a good pangenome:

+ - no overlapping blocks;
+ - sequences are covered entirely by blocks
+    (including 1-fragment blocks);
+ - alignment is defined for each block of >= 2 fragments;
+ - length of any fragment except minor blocks and 1-fragment blocks is greater or equal to `MIN_LENGTH`;
+ - identity of any but minor block is greater or equal to `MIN_IDENTITY`;
+ - identity of first and last `MIN_LENGTH` columns of any but minor block is greater or equal to `MIN_IDENTITY`;
+ - first and last columns of blocks do not contain gaps or dangling letters;
+ - blast run on consensuses finds no blocks which satisfy above criteria and surpass overlapping blocks from pangenome;
+ - no subsequent blocks can be joined so that resulting block satisfies above criteria.

 ## Build and Install

 Main executables are command line tool src/tool/npge